-I cannot predict the future of this institution in any extensive detail.
-But I can say what I believe-that this seminary's greatest days are in the future.
+• Call of the future of this institution in any extensive detail.
+But I can say what I believe that this seminary's greatest days are in the future.
 I can express the hope that the seminary will be true to the ideals and purposes which brought it to birth, while expanding, diversifying, intensifying, and enriching the ways in which its ministry is implemented in each new time.
-I can express the hope that the seminary will march across the world in the persons of alumni whose minds are alight with reverent and prophetic learning and whose hearts are alight the good news which God has spoken to us and to the world in Jesus Christ.
+I can express of alumni whose minds are alight with reverent and prophetic learning and whose hearts are affame with the good news which God has spoken to us and to the world in Jesus Christ.

 In closing, I should like to go back to one more illustrative incident in our denomination history.
 The Southern Baptist Seminary was founded in Greenville, South Carolina in 1859.
-It was the first of our Southern Baptist Seminaries.
-One of the founders was James P. Boyce, who was president of Southern Seminary from its founding until nis death in 1889.
-Another founder, John A. Broadus, Boyce's long time colleague and friend, wrote a biography of Dr. Boyce, which was sublished in 1893.
-At the end of this biography, Dr. Broadus added a brief postscript of moving and haunting beauty.
-It read as follows:

-"O brother beloved, true yokefellow through years of toil, best and dearest friend, sweet shall be thy memory till we meet again.
-And may the man be always ready, as the years come and go, to carry on, with widening reach and heightened power, the work we sought to do, and did begin!"

-We are glad today that two of the four faculty founders of Southeastern Seminary are still very much alive, and three of their six colleagues who came the second year.
-I believe that if those fallen colleagues who are no longer with us could speak today, to the administration, faculty and staff, and to the great host of alumni and present students of this seminary, they would say substantially what Broadus said in his great apostrophe to Dr. Boyce, "May the men and women be always ready, as the years come and go, to carry on, with widening reach and neightened power, the work we sought to do, and did begin."
+It was the first of our Southern Baptist seminaries.
+One of the founders was James P. Boyce, who was president of Southern Seminary from its founding until his death in 1889.
+Apother founder, John A. Broadus, Boyce's long published in 1893.
+At the end of this blography of Dr. Boyce, which was a brief postscript of moving and haunting beauty.
+It read as follows: "O brother beloved, true yokefellow through years of toil, best and dearest filtend, sweet shall be thy memory till we meet again.
+And with widening reach and heightened power, the work we sought to do, with widening reach and heightened power, the work we sought to do, we are grad today that two of the four faculty founders of Sotth eastern Seminary are still very much alive, and three of their six colleagues who came the second year.
+I believe that if those fallen colleagues who are no longer with us could speak today, to the administration, faculty and staff, and to the great host of alumni and present students of this seminary, they would say substantially what Broadus said in his great apostrophe to Dr. Boyce, "May the men with widening reach and heightened power, the work we sought to do, and did begin."